 Vasculature and Nerve Supply of the Small Intestine

-The arterial supply of the small intestine’s sections is distributed as follows:
+The arterial supply to the small intestine varies:

-- Duodenum: The duodenum is supplied with blood by the coeliac trunk and the superior mesenteric artery.
-The anterior and posterior branches of the superior pancreaticoduodenal artery, coming from the gastroduodenal artery (a branch from the hepatic artery of the coeliac trunk), supply the upper sections of the duodenum.
-The retroduodenal artery coming from the gastroduodenal artery supplies the dorsally located parts of the duodenum.
-The inferior pancreaticoduodenal artery with its anterior and posterior branches coming from the superior mesenteric artery supply the lower sections of the duodenum.
+- Duodenum is vascularized by the coeliac trunk and the superior mesenteric artery.
+The anterior and posterior branches of the superior pancreaticoduodenal artery, arising in the gastroduodenal artery (a branch of the hepatic artery of the celiac trunk), supply the upper sections of the duodenum.
+The retroduodenal artery emerging from the gastroduodenal artery supplies the dorsal segments of the duodenum.
+The inferior pancreaticoduodenal artery with its anterior and posterior branches emerging from the superior mesenteric artery supply the lower sections of the duodenum.

-- Jejunum: The supply of the jejunum is provided by the jejunal arteries which come from the superior mesenteric artery.
-They proceed inside the mesentery and run vertically through arteriae rectae into the intestinal wall.
+- Jejunum is supplied by the jejunal arteries arising from the superior mesenteric artery, running inside the mesentery and vertically along the arteriae rectae into the intestinal wall.

-- Ileum: The ileum is arterially supplied by the ileac arteries which come from the superior mesenteric.
-They run inside the mesentery; just like the arteries of the jejunum.
+- Ileum is supplied by the iliac arteries emerging from the superior mesenteric artery.
+They run inside the mesentery similar to the arteries of the jejunum.

-The venous drainage takes place parallel to the arteries.
-The mesenteric superior vein fuses with the splenic vein and they both form the vena portae (portal vein).
-Thus, the blood from the small intestine, just like that of all unpaired abdominal organs, is transported to the liver.
+The venous drainage occurs parallel to the arteries.
+The mesenteric superior vein fuses with the splenic vein and together form the vena portae (portal vein).
+Thus, the blood from the small intestine, similar to that of all the unpaired abdominal organs, is transported to the liver.

-The important lymph drainage of the small intestine first leads into numerous lymph nodes located in the mesentery.
-From here, it goes via the nodi lymphoidei mesenterici superiores into the intestinal trunk and after that into the cisterna chyli.
-This is where the thoracic duct begins which is the biggest lymphatic vessel of the human body.
+In the small intestine, lymph is first drained into numerous lymph nodes located in the mesentery, and further via the nodi lymphoidei mesenterici superiores into the intestinal trunk and the cisterna chyli, where the thoracic duct originates.
+The thoracic duct is the largest lymphatic vessel in the human body.

-The motility and secretion of the small intestine are regulated by the enteric nervous system and basically, work autonomously.
-Nevertheless, the vegetative nervous system exerts influence on the ENS via the sympathetic and parasympathetic nervous system.
+The motility and secretion of the small intestine are regulated by the enteric nervous system but can occur autonomously.
+Nevertheless, the vegetative nervous system influences the ENS via sympathetic and parasympathetic nervous system.

-The sympathetic nervous system innervates the small intestine with the major splanchnic nerve which, after synapsis in the ganglion coeliac, runs to the duodenum and, after synapsis in the superior mesenteric ganglion, to the jejunum and ileum.
-The sympathetic nervous system exerts an inhibiting effect on glandular secretion and the movement of the digestive tract muscles.
+The sympathetic nervous system innervates the small intestine with the major splanchnic nerve which, after synapsis in the celiac ganglion, runs into the duodenum and after synapsis in the superior mesenteric ganglion, to the jejunum and ileum.
+The sympathetic nervous system inhibits the glandular secretion and the movement of the digestive tract muscles.

-Nerve fibers of the Truncus vagalis posterior (N. vagus) innervate the small intestine as part of the parasympathetic nervous system.
-Those nerve fibers synapse in the intestinal wall.
-The parasympathetic nervous system stimulates intestinal secretion and motility.
+Nerve fibers of the truncus vagalis posterior (N. vagus) innervate the small intestine as part of the parasympathetic nervous system.
+The nerve fibers synapse in the intestinal wall.
+The parasympathetic nervous system triggers intestinal secretion and motility.

 Function of the Small Intestine

-The small intestine is the central organ for nutrient decomposition since a lot of important enzymatic processes of the breakdown of the chymus, a liquid mass of partly digested food, as well as the resorption of utilizable nutrients, take place here.
-Slow peristaltic movements of the small intestine allow a long contact between food and mucous membrane before the food is further transported into the large intestine (colon).
+The small intestine is the key organ involved in nutrient decomposition and the seat of several enzymatic processes catalyzing the breakdown of chymus, a liquid mass of partly digested food.
+It is also the site of reabsorption of valuable nutrients.
+Slow peristaltic movements of the small intestine facilitate the close contact between food and mucous membrane before the food is further transported into the large intestine (colon).

-Two liters of pancreatic secretions reach the duodenum per day via the papilla duodeni major in the pars descendens of the duodenum, mixing here with the chymus.
-Due to stomach acid, the chymus has an acidic pH of 2 when entering the duodenum.
-Here, it becomes alkalized through the bicarbonate contained in the secretion of the pancreas.
+Two liters of pancreatic secretions reach the duodenum daily via papilla duodeni major in the pars descendens of the duodenum, combining with the chymus.
+Due to stomach acid, the chymus has an acidic pH of 2 when entering the duodenum, where it is alkalized by the bicarbonates in the pancreatic secretions.

-The neutral pH is essential for the activity of digestive enzymes.
-Those digestive enzymes are secreted by the pancreas in an inactivated form which physiologically only change into their active form when encountering the small intestine’s mucous membrane.
-Activated pancreatic enzymes such as amylase, trypsin, and lipase decompose the food into utilizable nutrients like monosaccharides and amino acids which can then be absorbed by the small intestine’s epithelium.
+The neutral pH is essential for the activity of digestive enzymes, which are secreted by the pancreas in an inactive form and are physiologically changed into their active form near the mucous membrane of the small intestine.
+Activated pancreatic enzymes such as amylase, trypsin, and lipase decompose the food into utilizable nutrients such as monosaccharides and amino acids, which are then absorbed by the small intestinal epithelium.

 Additionally, the bile fluid is secreted under hormonal regulation via the ductus choledochus into the lumen of the duodenum where it blends with the chymus.
-Here, the bile acids are then able to perform the important task of fat digestion.
-Together with the fat-soluble components of the food, they form the so-called micelles, which can be resorbed by the small intestine’s mucous membrane.
+Here, the bile acids digest the fats.
+Together with the fat-soluble components in the food, they form the so-called micelles, which are reabsorbed by the mucous membrane.

-After that, the triglycerides are carried away in chylomicrons via lymphatic vessels.
-A large part of bile fluids is resorbed by the mucous membrane in the terminal ileum and travels back into the liver via the portal vein.
+The triglycerides are then transported in chylomicrons via lymphatic vessels.
+Large amount of bile fluid is reabsorbed by the mucous membrane in the terminal ileum and transported back into the liver via the portal vein.
 This circulation, which minimizes the demand for fresh synthesis, is called enterohepatic circulation.

-Furthermore, the small intestine, especially the ileum, plays an important part in the immune defense.
-Lymphatic tissue, particularly the Peyer’s-plaques of the ileum, manages to take up antigens from the intestinal lumen, to trigger targeted immune reactions and to screen for utilizable and foreign intestinal bacteria.
-The entirety of the lymphatic tissue is named gut-associated lymphatic tissue (GALT).
+Furthermore, the small intestine, especially the ileum, plays an important part in immune defense.
+Lymphatic tissue, particularly the Peyer’s patches encounter antigens in the intestinal lumen, which triggers a targeted immune response to facilitate the screening of beneficial and foreign intestinal bacteria.
+The whole of the lymphatic tissue is designated as the gut-associated lymphatic tissue (GALT).

 Important Diseases of the Small Intestine

-Research suggests that 1% of the western population is affected by a duodenal ulcer (ulcus duodeni).
-This ulcer is more frequent than the stomach ulcer and is defined as an erosion of the duodenal wall that breaks through the lamina muscularis mucosae.
-Ulcers are often caused by chronic infection with H.pylori or frequent intake of non-steroidal anti-inflammatory drugs such as ibuprofen.
-They cause severe pain which is typically relieved by food intake.
-Complications may lead to bleedings and perforations.
+Research suggests that 1% of the western population is affected by duodenal ulcer (ulcus duodeni), which is more frequent than stomach ulcer.
+It is defined as an erosion of the duodenal wall that breaks through the lamina muscularis mucosae.
+Ulcers are often caused by chronic infection with Helicobacter pylori or frequent intake of non-steroidal anti-inflammatory drugs such as ibuprofen.
+They cause severe pain, which is typically relieved by food intake.
+Complications may lead to bleeding and perforations.

-Food intolerance (malassimilation) belongs to the frequent diseases of the small intestine as well.
-A distinction is made between a malfunction in food decomposition (maldigestion) and a malfunction in resorption (malabsorption).
-One very severe malabsorption syndrome would be the coeliac disease which is defined as a chronic gluten intolerance of the small intestine’s mucous membrane.
-The symptoms are accompanied by severe inflammation and villi atrophy of the small intestine.
-However, it normalizes when adhering to a strict gluten-free diet.
+Food intolerance (malassimilation) is another common disease of the small intestine.
+A distinction is made between malfunction in food decomposition (maldigestion) and malfunction in resorption (malabsorption).
+Celiac disease is a very severe malabsorption syndrome and is defined as chronic gluten intolerance.
+It is characterized by severe inflammation and villous atrophy of the small intestine.
+However, it is relieved with strict gluten-free diet.

-Another severe case of malabsorption is the lactose malabsorption (lactose intolerance).
-It is assumed that up to 75% of the world’s adult population suffers from lactose intolerance due to a lack of the enzyme lactase.
+Another severe case of malabsorption is lactose malabsorption (lactose intolerance).
+Nearly 75% of the world’s adult population suffers from lactose intolerance due to a lack of the enzyme lactase.
 Patients suffer from meteorism and diarrhea when consuming lactose since the milk sugar passes the small intestine undigested and is then fermented by gut bacteria in the large intestine.

-The chronic inflammatory bowel disease (CIBD) which also infests the small intestine is Crohn’s disease.
-This chronic inflammation of the intestinal wall occurs in recurrent attacks.
-It usually affects separate (segmental) sections of the ileum and the colon (“skip lesions”) and manifests itself through a cobblestone-like appearance of the mucosa.
+Crohn’s disease is a chronic inflammatory bowel disease (CIBD) of the small intestine.
+It is characterized by chronic and recurrent inflammation of the intestinal wall.
+It usually affects separate segments of the ileum and the colon (“skip lesions”) and manifests as a cobblestone-like appearance of the mucosa.

-Patients between the ages of 15 to 35 suffer:
+Patients between the ages of 15 and 35 years manifest: